 This signature Venitian dish features a whole-wheat pasta that originated here, flavoured with anchovies (or sardines) and onions, finished with fresh parsley and black pepper.
 The noodle is a thicker spaghetti called bigoli.

-Naples and Amalfi Coast
+6. When in Naples and Amalfi Coast

 Naples is old, even older than Rome.
 It’s also a proud city, with pride you can taste.
 Most associate Naples with pizza, and rightfully so, but braciole al ragu (rolled beef in tomato sauce) and pasta e fagiole (pasta and beans) are show-stoppers, too, along with an array of treats from the sea the city and the famous coast fronts.